ksheumaker/homeassistant-apsystems_ecur/README.md

 ## Release notes

+### v1.2.11
+* Remove async socket code and refactor some code to support the coming soon HTTP method for ECU_R_PRO (and possibly ECU-C).
+* Removed the multiple retries if we get bad data from the ECU, just use cache, and hope next iteration is fine in attempt to provide more stability to the ECU

 ### v1.2.9 (beta)
 * Remove async socket code from APSystemsECUR revert to using standard socket calls and using homeassistant's `async_add_executor_job` functionality
 * Add QS1 type 805